Please send your comments with the subject line “Comments on Pediatric ARV Guidelines” to ContactUs@aidsinfo.nih.gov by March 20, 2015.

 Structured Treatment Interruptions

-Planned discontinuation of therapy, or structured treatment interruptions, was considered as a potential strategy to reduce toxicity, costs, and drug-related failure associated with cART.
+Planned periods during which antiretroviral therapy is not given, also known as “structured treatment interruptions,” were historically considered as a potential strategy to reduce toxicity, costs, and drug-related failure associated with cART.

 In children, there have been fewer studies of long-term structured treatment interruption.
 In one study, children with controlled viral load (HIV RNA <400 copies/mL for >12 months) were subjected to increasing intervals of treatment interruption.
 Of 14 children studied, 4 maintained undetectable viral loads with interruptions of up to 27 days.
 It has been hypothesized that enhanced HIV-specific immune responses may play a role in the viral suppression.5 However, new drug-resistance mutations were detected in 3 of 14 children in the structured treatment interruption study.
-In the European (PENTA) trial, 109 children with virologic suppression on cART were randomized to continuous therapy (CT) versus treatment interruption with CD4 T lymphocyte (CD4)-guided re-initiation of cART.
-On average, CD4 values decreased sharply in the first 10 weeks after structured treatment interruption.
+In a European trial (PENTA 11), 109 children with virologic suppression on cART were randomized to continuous therapy (CT) versus treatment interruption with CD4 T lymphocyte (CD4)-guided re-initiation of cART.6 On average, CD4 values decreased sharply in the first 10 weeks after structured treatment interruption.
 However, most children in the structured treatment interruption arm (almost 60%) did not reach CD4 criteria to restart therapy over 48 weeks.
-Children in the structured treatment interruption arm spent significantly less time on cART than children in the CT arm.6 None of the children in the trial experienced serious clinical illnesses or events, and the appearance of new drug-resistance mutations did not differ between the two arms.6
+Children in the structured treatment interruption arm spent significantly less time on cART than children in the CT arm.
+None of the children in the trial experienced serious clinical illnesses or events, and the appearance of new drug-resistance mutations did not differ between the two arms.
+In a recent analysis, every month of treatment interruption among children in the ARROW trial was associated with 2% (1% to 3%, P = 0.001) lower CD4 percentage by 3 years of follow up; having any interruption of treatment was associated with a trend to increased mortality [hazard ratio: 2.6 (95% Confidence Interval 0.7–10.4)].7

 Given the increased availability of medications with less toxicity, the potential benefits of long-term structured treatment interruption may be decreasing.
-Current data do not support use of long-term structured treatment interruption in clinical care of HIV-infected children; additional studies of structured treatment interruption in children may be warranted.
+Current data do not support use of long-term structured treatment interruption in clinical care of HIV-infected children; additional studies of structured treatment interruption in specific situations for some children may be warranted.